matheus-vieira/matheus-vieira.github.io/source/_questions_2025_github/question-34.md

 ---
 layout: question
-title: What is GitHub Actions?
+title: What is GitHub Packages?
 options:
-- CI/CD automation platform
+- Package hosting service
-- A messaging system
+- Archive service
-- A database service
+- Shipping service
-- A code editor
+- Code packaging
 answer: 1
-explanation: GitHub Actions is a CI/CD platform that allows you to automate workflows, including building, testing, and deploying code directly from your GitHub repository.
+explanation: "GitHub Packages is a package hosting service that allows you to host your packages alongside your code."
 ---